Date-time group

 The DTG may indicate either the date and time a message was dispatched by a transmitting station or the date and time it was handed into a transmission facility by a user or originator for dispatch.

 The DTG may be used as a message identifier if it is unique for each message.

-Military Date Time Group
+US military date-time group

-A form of DTG is used in the US Military's message traffic (a form of Automated Message Handling System).
+A form of DTG is used in the US military's Defense Message System (a form of Automated Message Handling System).
 In US military messages and communications (e.g., on maps showing troop movements) the format is DD HHMM (SS) Z MON YY.
 Although occasionally seen with spaces, it can also be written as a single string of characters.
 Three different formats can be found: